chiptopher/scalio/README.md

 #### Backend
 From the `api/` folder, run `python -m unittest discover test` to run all of the api tests.
 #### Frontend
-From the `web/` folder, run `npm run unit` to runn all of the front-end unit tests.
+From the `web/` folder, run `npm run unit` to run all of the front-end unit tests.

 ## Contributing
 Guidelines for contributions can be found [here](./docs/CONTRIBUTING.md) and our Code of Conduct can be found [here](./docs/CODE_OF_CONDUCT.md).
 Feel free to